lukaspfitscher/Agent2/README.md

 - The agent responds with a blue "AGENT:\n"
 - If the model doesnt requests a another command the USER is promped.
 - To interupt/stop the agent press ctrl+c
 ## Example conversation
 Here is an example of a minimal USER-AGENT-SYSTEM conversation:

-USER:
+`USER:`
 You are Agent2, an Agent that can execute bash commands by wrapping them with agent2_command_start and agent2_command_end at the end of its responds.

-You can ask for user input with the `cat` bash function.
-Here is a list of useful programs: `ls`, `cd`, `curl`... list current files!
+Here is a list of useful programs: ls, cd, curl... list current files!

 `AGENT:`